pawancodes22/Chaperone-Plant-Website/README.md

 **Challenge:** Writing comprehensive and professional documentation from scratch typically takes 2 to 3 hours.
 **Solution:** Instead of creating the documentation from scratch, I provided a zip file of the code, along with the issues I faced and an outline.
 Using AI tools, I was able to generate tailor-cut, professional documentation efficiently.
 **Outcome:** Documentation was completed within 30-40 minutes, allowing me to focus on other development tasks while still delivering high-quality, professional documentation.

+### 4. Documentation Efficiency with AI Assistance
+**Challenge:** While developing the modals triggered by the "Add to Cart" button, I encountered difficulties creating the desired background for these modals.
+Initially, I was unsure how to implement the background design effectively.
+**Solution:** Upon reviewing the Figma design, I identified that the background consisted of ellipses.
+To achieve this effect, I consulted ChatGPT for guidance on creating such ellipses.
+After receiving an example, I customized the code to fit my specific style and dimensions as outlined in the Figma file.
+However, I faced another issue: the ellipses were obstructing content both in the modal and on the homepage.
+After thoroughly analyzing the stacking context, I resolved this by setting the z-index of the ellipses to -1 and the overflow property of the modal to hidden.
+**Outcome:** This approach successfully resolved the issue, allowing the modal content to be displayed properly while maintaining the desired background design.
+This experience not only enhanced my understanding of CSS properties and stacking contexts but also improved my problem-solving skills in a practical development scenario.

 ## Running the Project
 To run this project in your environment, follow these steps: